MinchinWeb/seafoam/README.rst

-Then, in your ``pelicanconf.py`` file, import the modele, use the built in function to specify your theme location, set the default colour scheme, set the image processing patterns used, and add some Jinja filters that the theme uses:
+Then, in your ``pelicanconf.py`` file, import the modele, use the built in function to specify your theme location, set the default colour scheme (more options coming soon), add the required plugins, and set the image processing patterns used:

 .. code-block:: python